The following is a list of questions you may have about the program. If you have any additional questions, please email [email protected].

 Yes.
 If you will still be enrolled in school the following year, you may reapply.

 When will applicants be notified of their acceptance?

 Once the application deadline is reached, all applications will be carefully reviewed and distributed to individual department directors.
-Department directors select candidates that they would like to conduct interviews with during the month of March.
 All applicants will be notified of the decision by phone or e-mail message by the first week of April.
-If you would like to inquire about the status of your application please email firstname.lastname@example.org.
+If you would like to inquire about the status of your application please email [email protected].

 What are the start and end dates?

 The Summer 2020 program begins Monday, June 1, 2021 and ends August 6, 2021.
 All interns must begin and end on these dates.